bguidinger/Xrm.ReportScheduler/docs/USAGE.md

 There are two ways to use the Report Renderer.

 ## Flow
+The action can be included in a flow.

 1. Create a new blank flow.

 2. Add a Schedule trigger.